Hüsamettin Özkan: Early life and career

 Of Circassian descent, Özkan was the youngest of seven children and was born in 1950 in the district of Develi, Kayseri.
 He was educated at Pertevniyal High School and graduated from Galatasaray School of Economics and Management (now Marmara University.
 In 1968, he was a contestant in the Golden Lantern Dance Competition along with Tülin Aktan and came first.
-His brother, Necdet Özkan, was elected as the Mayor of İstanbul's Bayrampaşa district, after which he took over most of his family trade business.
+His brother, Necdet Özkan, was elected as the Mayor of Istanbul's Bayrampaşa district, after which he took over most of his family trade business.

 Political career

-Özkan joined the DSP in 1991 and became a Member of Parliament for İstanbul's second electoral district in the 1991 general election.
+Özkan joined the DSP in 1991 and became a Member of Parliament for Istanbul's second electoral district in the 1991 general election.
 He was perceived to be close to the party's leader Bülent Ecevit.

 Minister of State

 Having been re-elected as a Member of Parliament in the 1995 general election, the DSP entered a triple coalition government along with the Motherland Party (ANAP) and Democrat Turkey Party (DTP).
 The DSP-DTP-ANAP coalition was formed after the coalition between the True Path Party and the Islamist Welfare Party broke down in 1997 as a result of the 1997 military memorandum.
 In the new coalition, ANAP leader Mesut Yılmaz became Prime Minister, while DSP leader Bülent Ecevit and DTP member İsmet Sezgin became Deputy Prime Ministers.
 In this new government, Özkan was made Minister of State.